-The bill requires the Education Oversight Committee (EOC) to implement and administer the EOESA program.
+The bill requires the EOC to implement and administer the EOESA program.
 The EOC indicates that these additional responsibilities will require one FTE position for a Program Manager II.
 The salary and employer contributions for this position will total \$105,386 in FY 2019-20.
 Additional expenditures of \$50,000 in other operating costs are anticipated for marketing the program, developing a handbook for parents and students, office supplies, and computer expenses.
 Recurring expenditures will total \$155,386 in FY 2019-20 as the bill authorizes EOESA expenditures in the current fiscal year.

-In addition, this legislation allows the EOC to retain up to 4 percent of all grants to oversee the scholarship accounts and administer the financial management of the program for the first three years.
+In addition, this legislation allows the EOC to retain up to a limit of 4 percent of all grants to oversee the scholarship accounts and administer the financial management of the program for the first three years.
 In subsequent years, the deduction is limited to 3 percent.
-We estimate that a 4 percent deduction for administrative expenses would total \$9,723,151 in FY 2020-21.
-Likewise, a 4 percent deduction from the \$511,621,350 in potential scholarships in FY 2021-22 would total \$20,464,854.
+We estimate that a 4 percent deduction for administrative expenses would total \$8,903,116 in FY 2020-21 for vendor payments to oversee the scholarship accounts and administer the financial management of the program.
+Likewise, a 4 percent deduction from the \$457,169,000 in potential scholarships in FY 2021-22 would total \$18,286,760.